juliangruber/proxy-clone/Readme.md

   you read from the proxy, it first checks for overrides, otherwise returns the original value from the object.

+## Kudos

+  Thanks to @segmentio for letting me publish this private module that I developed while working for them.

 ## License

   MIT